First Thatcher ministry: Formation

 Income distribution widened considerably during Thatcher's ministry.
-During the 1979-1986 period, real income per capita fell for the two lower quintiles by 4% and 12% respectively; but for the top three quintiles, it went up by 24%, 11%, and 10%, respectively.
+During the 1979–1986 period, real income per capita fell for the two lower quintiles by four and 12 per cent respectively; but for the top three quintiles, it went up by 24, 11, and 10 per cent, respectively.

-She also oversaw union reforms which saw strikes at their lowest for 30 years by 1983.
+Thatcher also oversaw union reforms which saw strikes at their lowest for thirty years by 1983.
 However, her economic policies also resulted in the loss of much of Britain's heavy industry.
 Coal pits, steel plants, machine-tools and shipyards were particularly hard hit, most of all in Scotland, Northern Ireland and the north of England.
 By 1983, unemployment had reached 3.2 million, although economic growth was now re-established following the recession of 1980 and 1981.

 The Labour opposition, which changed leader from James Callaghan to Michael Foot in 1980, was in no position to exploit the situation and mount a threat to the Conservative government's power.
 The change of leader saw the party shift dramatically to the left, and in 1981 a host of disenchanted Labour MPs formed the breakaway Social Democratic Party.
 The new party swiftly formed an alliance with the Liberals with a view to forming a coalition government at the next election.
 Roy Jenkins, leader of the SDP, worked in conjunction with Liberal leader David Steel with the goal of forming a coalition government at the next general election.
-For a while, opinion polls suggested that this could happen, with support for the Alliance peaking at 50% in late 1981, with both the Tories and Labour faring dismally.
+For a while, opinion polls suggested that this could happen, with support for the Alliance peaking at 50 per cent in late 1981, with both the Tories and Labour faring dismally.

-However, when the Falkland Islands (a British colony in the South Atlantic) were seized by Argentine forces in March 1982, Thatcher was swift to declare war on Argentina which was won on 14 June when the Argentines surrendered.
-The success of this campaign saw a swift turnaround in support for the Tory government, who by the summer of 1982 was firmly in the lead in all of the major opinion polls.
+However, when the Falkland Islands (a British dependent territory in the South Atlantic) were seized by Argentine forces in March 1982, Thatcher was swift to mount a military response.
+The subsequent ten-week Falklands War concluded with a British victory on 14 June when the Argentines surrendered.
+The success of this military campaign saw a rapid turnaround in voter sentiment, with the Tory government firmly in the lead in all major opinion polls by the summer of 1982.
 A Conservative victory at the next election appeared inevitable, although it appeared far from clear whether it would be Labour or the Alliance who formed the next opposition.